 Show the methods or tactics used by the colonialists to consolidate their rule in Africa.

-During the 19th century, much of the African continent was colonized by European powers like Britain, Germany, France, Belgium, and Portugal.
-This resulted in Africans losing control over their political, social, and economic systems.
+During the 19th century, large part of Africa was colonized by European powers like Britain, Germany, France, Belgium, and Portugal.

 Tactics Used to Consolidate Colonial Rule

-1. Racism and Cultural Inferiority.
+1. Racism and Instilling Cultural Inferiority.

 2. Use of Coercion and Force.

-The coercive apparatus reduced resistance, making colonial control stronger.
+Colonial coercive apparatus reduced resistance, making colonial control stronger.

 3. Colonial Education System.

-The aim was to produce a small, literate African workforce that could perform low-level tasks such as clerks, foremen and messengers.
+Colonial education aimed to produce a small, literate African workforce that could perform low-level tasks such as clerks, foremen and messengers.

-Those who received this education supported colonial rule in return for small privileges and low income.
 As a result, they unknowingly helped strengthen colonialism by acting as its loyal servants.

 4. Divide and Rule Policy.